 Playing sports or working a job that’s physically demanding puts you at a higher risk for bruising.
-While you may visit a Manhattan dermatologist to diagnose the discoloration on your skin, treatment typically require time to heal.
+While you may visit a Manhattan Dermatology to diagnose the discoloration on your skin, treatment typically require time to heal.
 But check with your dermatologist to be sure.
+Make your appointment today with a leading dermatologist Dr. Bard.
+She is among the best dermatology NYC specialists, an internationally recognized book author and contributor to a multiple industry top Dermatology citations.

 A bruise forms when a soft tissue injury occurs, breaking the veins and capillaries under the skin.
 Red blood cells pour out of the broken vessels and collect under your skin, which causes the discolored markings.
 Some people are prone to bruises whereas others have stronger skin tissue.